net-lisias-ksp/KSP-Recall/README.md

 Tired of constantly updating your Add'Ons each time a new KSP release fsck up something?

-Restless while waiting your favorite Add'On to be updated so you can play without invoking devils on dark and incompreensible rituals?
+Restless while waiting your favorite Add'On to be updated so you can play without invoking devils using dark and incomprehensible rituals?

 So this Add'On is for you.

-By installing this thingy, unsolved bugs and mishaops from KSP Development Team will be fixed or at least workarounded, saving Add'On Authors from the hassle to handle them themselves.
+By installing this thingy, unsolved bugs and mishaps from KSP Development Team will be fixed or at least worked around, saving Add'On Authors from the hassle to handle them themselves - most o the time without introducing new ones. :)

 It aims to need minimal coupling with existent code, as well to be selectively injected on the broken parts in order to prevent *unholly intercations with third-party modules* that decide to fix things their own way.